Symptoms of Polycystic Ovarian Syndrome (PCOS)

 - Girls just over 20 can suffer from weight problems, diabetes, hypertension, and high cholesterol.

-- All of these characteristics increase the risk of heart attacks or stroke at a very early age.
+- All of these characteristics increase the risk of heart attacks or stroke at an early age.

 - The metabolic changes associated with the hormonal issues can cause changes in cholesterol.
-For example, good cholesterol (HDL) to go down and bad cholesterol (LDL) to go up.
+For example, good cholesterol (HDL) might go down and bad cholesterol (LDL) might go up.

-- Likewise, it’s common for blood triglyceride levels to increase.
-This can cause your arteries to lose elasticity and forming the feared arteriosclerosis.
+- It’s also common for blood triglyceride levels to increase.
+This can cause your arteries to lose elasticity and lead to arteriosclerosis.

-You should always seek a proper diagnosis and the treatment that’s right for you.
+You should always seek a proper diagnosis and the right treatment for you.

-A healthy diet, exercise, reducing stress, and getting regular medical exams all can help give you quality of life.
+A healthy diet, exercise, reducing stress, and getting regular medical exams all can help bring back your quality of life.